avalonmediasystem/avalon-aws/README.md

 Notes for Deploying Avalon-aws via CloudFront:

+    Stuff to do in preparation for runnig the CloudFront script:

     1. Clone this repo and checkout the desired branch, sorta.
 The zip files referenced in the cloudfront script are not in git.
 They are in the pre-existing S3 bucket called "nul-repo-deploy"
     2. Generate an IAM public and private key pair.
     3. Create an EC2 Key Pair: e.g. "devops"
     4. Sign the license agreement for OpenVPN Access Server http://aws.amazon.com/marketplace/pp?sku=f2ew2wrz425a1jagnifd02u5t
+    5. Ensure that the SolutionStackName specified in fcrepo.yaml points to a currently supported version, e.g.  "64bit Amazon Linux 2017.03 v2.6.3 running Tomcat 8 Java 8"
-    5. Create a new zone delegation in library.northwestern.edu via InfoBlocks to delegate to AWS.
+    6. Create a new zone delegation in library.northwestern.edu via InfoBlocks to delegate to AWS.
          eg. devops-test.library.northwestern.edu
-    6. Create a Public Hosted Zone in Route 53,  e.g. devops-test.library.northwestern.edu
+    7. Create a Public Hosted Zone in Route 53,  e.g. devops-test.library.northwestern.edu
        - create a Public Hosted Zone in Route 53, e.g. repo.devops-test.library.northwestern.edu
        - create a Private Hosted Zone in Route 53, e.g. repo.vpc.devops-test.library.northwestern.edu
        - Create a Record Set in the first Hosted Zone of type "NS" for each of the sub domains,